 Graphics and functions can be created, modified and deleted programmatically, even at run-time

-GUIs can be saved in text format, enabling offline editing and auto-generation of GUIs
+HMIs can be saved in text format, enabling offline editing and auto-generation of HMIs

 Free translation, rotation and scaling of objects.
 Pictures can scale automatically to fit windows and screens.
 Zoom and pan as you like

 Gradients and anti-aliasing available to provide nice-looking, smooth graphics